Mock Driving Test

 What Should You Do If You Fail Your Mock Driving Test?

-Mock driving test are the perfect preparation for the actual examination and the more mock test you’re able to complete, the better your chances of passing your actual driving test.
-Although they can be just as nerve wracking as the actual test, ensuring you prepare well for your mock and subsequently real test, will ensure you have the best chance of passing your real examination.
+The mock driving test is the perfect preparation for the actual examination and the more mock test you’re able to complete, the better your chances of passing your actual driving test.
+Although they can be just as nerve-wracking as the actual test, ensuring you prepare well for your mock and subsequently real test, will ensure you have the best chance of passing your real examination.
+We recommend you only book your driving test once you’re able to pass your mock driving test with 5 faults or less.